John Smith Stewart: Military career

 Stewart's military career began as a private in Strathcona's Horse during the Second Boer War.
 During this time he served under Lieutenant-Colonel Sam Steele, and earned the Queen's South Africa Medal with four clasps.
 Stewart received his commission, completing his studies at the Royal Military College of Canada in February 1908 to form the 25th Artillery Battery.

-On the outbreak of the First World War, Stewart was asked to command the 20th Artillery Battery from Lethbridge, and was promoted to lieutenant-colonel before going overseas on 9 August 1915.
-He was eventually promoted to brigadier-general on 7 July 1917, and later transferred to the 3rd Canadian Division from December 1917 to demobilization.
+On the outbreak of the First World War, Stewart was asked to command the 20th Artillery Battery from Lethbridge, and was promoted to lieutenant colonel before going overseas on 9 August 1915.
+He was eventually promoted to brigadier general on 7 July 1917, and later transferred to the 3rd Canadian Division from December 1917 to demobilization.
 Stewart was wounded twice and mentioned in dispatches twice.
-He was awarded the Distinguished Service Order and made a Companion of the Order of St Michael and St George (CMG).
+He was awarded the Distinguished Service Order (DSO) and made a Companion of the Order of St Michael and St George (CMG) for his services during the war.

 Stewart returned to Alberta on 19 January 1919 in time for sitting in the legislature.
+He was awarded the French Croix de Guerre in March.